steve-spence/cheaptravel-ai/README.md

 From the root directory run
 ```
-make dev
+make build
 ```
-This is start all the containers for the front-end, back-end, db, and nginx server
+This is start all the containers for the front-back-end and db

-The only two commands I set up in make are 'dev' and 'down' so you just run these to build the project and sometimes you'll want to close the cotainers.
-I'm gonna work on making it so your terminal doesn't blow up with stuff when we run it but I thought I would put this here.
-You guys can do whatever.
-This is a decent starter I think.
+There are two other commands right now, 'up' and 'down'.
+When you run down the containers close, and if you run up it brings the containers back up.
+You should build, then really only need to do 'make up' and 'make down' unless you are having issues with docker then just delete the container and 'make build'

 Copy .env.example in .env
 This is start all the containers for the front-end, back-end, db, and nginx server.

-Go to http://localhost:8080/health to make sure its working.
+Go to http://localhost:4200/api/health to make sure its working.

 Same with the front end, go to http://localhost:4200